13.4. Binary Trees: Template Examples

 Tree<T>* bottom = right;

 2. The operations continue descending the tree and updating the pointers.
-The operations assume that the stored data supports the == and < operators, which is valid for the fundamental types but requires programmers to overload them for class types.
+The operations assume that the stored data supports the == and < operators, which are valid for the fundamental types but require programmers to overload them for class types.
 This version of the insert operation does not permit duplicate key values in the tree.

 while (bottom != nullptr)